Ringwood railway station, Melbourne

-Ringwood railway station is a commuter railway station and the junction point for the Belgrave and Lilydale lines, part of the Melbourne railway network.
+Ringwood station is a railway station operated by Metro Trains Melbourne on the Belgrave and Lilydale lines, part of the Melbourne rail network.
 It serves the eastern Melbourne suburb of Ringwood in Victoria, Australia.

 Ringwood is a ground level premium station, featuring three platforms, an island platform with two faces and one side platform, connected by an accessible overground concourse.
 It opened on 1 December 1882, with the current station provided in 2016.
 The original single story brick station buildings, located on Platform 3, are listed on the Victorian Heritage Register and today function as the ticket and staff offices.
 The station was reopened in January 2016 as part of a multimillion dollar redevelopment of the Eastland Shopping Centre, Ringwood Town Square and Railway Place.

 History

 Ringwood station opened on 1 December 1882, when the railway line from Camberwell was extended to Lilydale.
 Like the suburb itself, the station was named after Ringwood in Hampshire, England.

 In 1926, a signal box was provided at the station, and was located on Platforms 1 and 2.
 It has since been relocated to the bus interchange.
 Signals are now controlled from within the station building on Platform 3.

 Stabling sidings are located at the down end of the station.
 The sidings closest to the Lilydale line were provided in 1973, and were extended in 1978, whilst in 1979, the sidings closest to the Belgrave line and the former Bedford Road level crossing were provided.
 In order to construct these sidings, the Belgrave line was temporarily slewed.

 In 1982, duplication of the line to Bayswater was provided, with duplication of the line to Croydon occurring in 1984.

 In 1994, siding "A" was abolished.
 On 31 July 1996, Ringwood was upgraded to a premium station.
 In 1999, a major signalling project took place at the station.
 The project included new sets of points to replace existing ones, upgrading of all signals and a new back platform constructed (Platform 1).
 Prior to the project, the track on the Platform 1 side was used as a siding, which continued to the Wantirna Road bridge.

 In 2015, Ringwood was upgraded as part of the Eastland Shopping Centre 2015–2016 expansion (Stage 5), with the $66 million project completed in January 2016.
 The work included a new concourse, the provision of lifts, a reconfigured bus interchange, CCTV and heritage work on the station buildings.
 The station buildings themselves were not significantly altered, as they are heritage listed.